Oaxaca City: Food and drink

 The city of Oaxaca has long been considered "Mexico's culinary capital."
 The most notable aspect of Oaxacan cuisine is its variety of moles, which are a type of complex sauce.
 Their origins go back to the melding of Spanish and Arabic food in Spain.
-After the Conquest, New World ingredients such as chile mulato, 'miltomate' (a small whitish wild tomato), tomatoes, peanuts, avocado leaves, and chocolate were incorporated.
-While moles can be found in many parts of Mexico, Oaxaca has the greatest variety including negro (black), Colorado (red), coloradito (faint red), chichilo, verde (green), amarillo (yellow), and manchamanteles (lit. 'stainer of tablecloths').
-They are sold in markets all over the city as a paste which is combined with water and simmered with a variety of meats.
+After the Conquest, New World ingredients such as chile mulato, miltomate (a small whitish wild tomato), tomatoes, peanuts, avocado leaves, and chocolate were incorporated.
+While moles can be found in many parts of Mexico, Oaxaca has the greatest variety, including negro (black), colorado (red), coloradito (faint red), chichilo, verde (green), amarillo (yellow), and manchamanteles (lit. 'stainer of tablecloths').
+They are sold in markets all over the city as a paste that is combined with water and simmered with a variety of meats.